 Personally, I always delete these sync points generated by the program and place my own.

 You can delete these (right click on the green markers and click delete) and insert your own (click on the green arrow next to the play button).
-You will need at least two sync points, put these down where the drone is flying straight forward for at least a few seconds, smooth and level, and doesn’t do anything else.
-You can place more sync points during the video, it might help but not necessary.

 There are two white handles in the timeline, one at the beginning and one at the end.
 You can drag these to crop the unwanted parts of your video (before take off and after landing), this will make rendering/exporting faster.